 CenterPoint Commerce and Trade Park is served by very reliable utility systems.
-The park has not had an unplanned power outage in 10 years.
 Water pressure is very strong and sewage capacity is more than ample for most major industrial operations.
 Gas rates are very affordable due to the park’s close proximity to the Marcellus Shale natural gas formation.
 Telecom service is available from multiple providers, including Comcast, which has run extensive fiber service throughout the park.

-Comcast Business has made one of its most significant infrastructure investments to bring its national, private fiber-optic network to every existing building at CenterPoint and to those parcels that are construction- ready under Mericle’s ReadyToGo!TM Program.
-That means companies can access secure, scalable, high-performance dedicated internet, and point-to- point and multipoint connectivity — optimized for businesses with multiple locations — within 30 days of order.
-Comcast Business enterprise solutions deliver symmetrical bandwidth that scale from 50 Mbps up to 10 Gbps, enabling businesses of all sizes to choose from a comprehensive portfolio of services (data, voice, and video) as well as Ethernet services — all of which feature proactive network and service monitoring 24 x 7 x 365 from Comcast’s dedicated Network Operations Centers.
+Comcast Business has made one of its most significant infrastructure investments to bring its national, private fiber-optic network to every existing building at CenterPoint and to those parcels that are construction-ready under Mericle’s ReadyToGo!™ Program.
+That means companies can quickly access secure, scalable, high-performance dedicated internet, and point-to-point and multipoint connectivity – optimized for businesses with multiple locations.
+Comcast Business enterprise solutions deliver symmetrical bandwidth that scale from 50 Mbps up to 10 Gbps, enabling businesses of all sizes to choose from a comprehensive portfolio of services (data, voice, and video) as well as Ethernet services – all of which feature proactive network and service monitoring 24 x 7 x 365 from Comcast’s dedicated Network Operations Centers.
 In addition, Comcast can also provide back-up and disaster recovery services for redundancy needs and has a local support team located just minutes from CenterPoint.